-BSC theory forms a foundation for building a measurement scale for a good deal of managerial research targeting on business performance.
-The IS value depends on how IS assists enterprises in achieving their business objectives and implementing their business strategies (Luftman & Brier, 1999).
-Many IS researchers have applied the BSC model to investigate the impact of IS on business organizations.
+BSC theory forms a foundation for building measurement scale for various managerial research targeting on business performance.
+The IS value depends on how IS assists enterprises in achieving their business objectives and implementing their business strategies (Lufman and Brier, 1999).
+Many IS researchers have applied BSC model to investigate the impact of IS on business organizations.

-Researchers across the globe have conducted several studies on the application of the BSC model to measure the effectiveness of information systems.
-Grembergen and Haes (2005) proposed specific criteria for the dimensions of the BSC model to measure the effectiveness of Information Systems.
-Grembergen and Haes' (ibid.) proposal indicated the financial dimension with criteria for increasing business profits, soaring return on equity, growing sales revenue, reducing operating costs and so on.
-Whilst the non-financial dimension of this model were delivery support, customer-interacting assistance included in customer dimension, or the norms for production capacity boost, working-process restructuring, support for cooperating with the suppliers for business-process dimension, listed as some examples.
-Some countries employed BSC models to evaluate the information system.
-For example, Thailand used the BSC model to assess information systems in Thai garment companies (Suanmali, Karabay, & Kurumer, 2011).
-Morocco also adopted BSC's criteria to evaluate information system effecting on the performance of textile firms (Chriyha, Beidouri, & Bouksour, 2012).
-Italy used the BSC model to assess the effectiveness of decision support systems in fashion companies (Felice & Petrillo, 2013).
-For Pakistani garment companies, Maqbool (2015) utilized the four-dimension BSC model to propose an additional supply chain dimension to appraise the impact of an information system on the entire company.
-Maqbool recommends that the application of the BSC model in assessing the effectiveness of the system should be widely validated in other industries of various countries (Maqbool, 2015).
+Researchers across the globe have conducted several studies on application of the BSC model to measure the effectiveness of information systems.
+Grembergen and Haes (2005) proposed specific criteria for the dimensions of BSC model to measure the effectiveness of Information Systems.
+Grembergen and Haes' (ibid) proposal indicated the financial dimension with criteria for increasing business profits, soaring return on equity, growing sales revenue, reducing operating costs and so on.
+Whilst the nonfinancial dimension of this model were delivery customer-interacting assistance support, included in customer dimension; or the norms for production capacity boost, working-process restructuring, support for cooperating with the suppliers for business-process dimension, listed as some examples.
+Some countries employed BSC models to evaluate information system.
+For examples, Thailand used BSC model to assess information system in Thai garment companies (Suanmali et al., 2011).
+Morocco also adopted BSC's criteria to valuate information system effecting on performance of textile firms (Chriyha et al., 2012).
+Italy used BSC model to assess the effectiveness of decision support systems in fashion companies (Felice and Petrillo, 2013).
+For Pakistani garment companies, Maqbool (2015) utilized the four-dimension BSC model to propose additional supply chain dimension to appraise the impact of information system on the entire company.
+Magbool recommends that the application of the BSC model in assessing the effectiveness of the system should be widely validated in other industries of various countries (Maqbool, 2015).